 Stock Options, Restricted Stock Units and Equity-Based Compensation

-- Think ahead.
+- Ask your advisors.
 Before exercising your options, be sure to understand the tax consequences and what action may be required on your part to avoid underpayment penalties or triggering the alternative minimum tax.
 Advance planning is also helpful for event-driven situations.
-What happens to your equity compensation if you leave your job?
-All exits aren’t considered equal – whether you retire, are fired, or quit may impact how your equity compensation is handled.
-Also consider ownership changes if your company merges with or is is acquired by another firm or ceases to do business as a private company and files for an initial public offering (IPO).
+What happens to your shares if you leave your job?
+All exits aren’t considered equal – whether you retire, are laid off, or quit may impact how your equity compensation is handled.
+Also consider ownership changes if your company is bought out by another firm or ceases to do business as a private company and files for an initial public offering (IPO).

 - Taking advantage of a windfall.
 There’s always a chance of a sizable cash windfall through a liquidity event at the company or a sale of your shares.
 Consider how best to use the proceeds and allocate the cash when saving for multiple goals.
 Windfalls don’t come often, so take advantage of the opportunity through proper planning.